 3. In Section C which is a major, very important part and my favorite.
 I will say, if you can score much in Section C, no one can stop you from qualifying CSIR NET.

 Because its weightage is 100 marks.
 If you can score 75-80, then extra 40 marks you can easily get from Section A and B. So, 115-120 are enough to qualify CSIR NET JRF Life Sciences, as your percentage will reach to 57.5-60%.

 I didn’t have any timetable for studying.
 As I have already told you.
 When you feel to study, study well, when not, leave it and enjoy other things.

 How many hours, how many books, etc. is not important.
 The important thing is how many new things you are learning daily, that will lead you to cover everything in the remaining 5-6 months and please don’t think that qualifying in one attempt is everything.

 I was from a very poor background, so I studied everything during my M.Sc. and NET preparation.
-Even in my first semester of M.Sc., I didn’t know why chromosomes look like X shaped.
+Even in my first semester of M.Sc., I didn’t know why chromosomes look X-shaped.
 So just go through reading to know about science.